Information warfare: Russia, China and pro-Palestinian protests

 The Telegraph reported in 2024 that China and Russia were promoting pro-Palestinian influencers in order to manipulate British public opinion in favor of Russian and Chinese interests.
 NBC reported that Russia was using different tools to cause division within the US, by delegitimizing US police operations against Pro Palestinian protests and by pivoting public conversation from the Russian invasion in Ukraine to the Israeli-Palestinian conflict.
 Russian media activity increased by 400% in the weeks after Hamas' Oct.
 7 attack on Israel.

 United States COVID-19 disinformation campaign

 According to a report by Reuters, the United States ran a propaganda campaign to spread disinformation about the Sinovac Chinese COVID-19 vaccine, including using fake social media accounts to spread the disinformation that the Sinovac vaccine contained pork-derived ingredients and was therefore haram under Islamic law.
 The campaign was described as "payback" for COVID-19 disinformation by China directed against the U.S. The campaign ran from 2020 to mid-2021, primarily targeting people in the Philippines and used a social media hashtag for "China is the virus" in Tagalog.
 The primary contractor for the U.S. military on the project was General Dynamics IT, which received $493 million for its role.

+Israeli information warfare

+Israel has used a variety of methods to influence public opinion in recent years, from advertising and paying influencers to creating networks of websites to influence the responses of AI chatbots.
+According to a report by Drop Site News, Israel has launched a digital campaign to influence the response of AI systems to the Gaza war, in the form of a $46.5 million contract with Clock Tower X, a company headed by Brad Parscale, a former Trump campaign manager.
+The company has published hundreds of articles on a network of websites that support Israel’s positions on the Gaza war, its military operations, and US-Israeli relations.
+The aim is to get into the data used by AI systems such as ChatGPT, Claude, and Perplexity, a method called “LLM poisoning.”
+In an experiment conducted by Drop Site, a chatbot was asked whether increasing US military cooperation with Israel would be beneficial; The chatbot answered "yes," and the first source it cited was a website that Parscale had created for the Israeli government.